keboola/connection-docs/extractors/ip-addresses/index.md

 permalink: /extractors/ip-addresses/
 ---

 A good security practice is to **block connections from unrecognized sources** on the network level using a firewall or AWS security groups.
 This applies especially to the production database whose connections should not be publicly available.
 For an extra layer of security, setting up an [SSH Tunnel](https://help.keboola.com/extractors/database/#connecting-to-database) is also recommended.

 To access external systems (including your database), KBC uses the below IP addresses.
 Please **whitelist** these IP addresses in your firewalls to allow KBC to successfully connect to your system.
 This applies to all KBC components including all extractors and writers.

 **Important:** These IP addresses can change in the future!
 For your convenience, you can programmatically fetch and process the [list of existing IP addresses in JSON format](/extractors/ip-addresses/kbc-public-ip.json).
+Below are listed the available [Keboola Connection Stack endpoints](https://developers.keboola.com/overview/api/#regions-and-endpoints).

 ## connection.keboola.com
 For projects in the default US region (AWS region `us-east-1`), the following IP addresses are currently used: